Halla Tómasdóttir: 2024 presidential campaign

 Halla announced her candidacy for the presidency of Iceland on 17 March 2024.
 Her campaign focused on issues such as the effects of social media on the mental health of youth, tourism development, and the role of artificial intelligence.

-In the campaign, Halla declared herself opposed to Iceland’s participation in arms purchases for Ukraine, which has been resisting a Russian invasion of the country since 2022.
-Her stance led to criticism from Þórdís Kolbrún Reykfjörð Gylfadóttir, the Minister for Foreign Affairs, who called it an “arrogant attitude” to condition support for Ukraine on them not buying what they most need.
+In the campaign, Halla declared herself opposed to Iceland's participation in arms purchases for Ukraine, which has been resisting a Russian invasion of the country since 2022.
+Her stance led to criticism from Þórdís Kolbrún Reykfjörð Gylfadóttir, the Minister for Foreign Affairs, who called it an "arrogant attitude" to condition support for Ukraine on them not buying what they most need.

 On 1 June 2024, Halla was elected with 73,182 votes and received 34.1% of the popular vote, defeating former prime minister Katrín Jakobsdóttir by a roughly 10-point margin.

-Presidency (2024–present)
+President of Iceland (2024–present)

 Halla assumed the office of President of Iceland from Guðni Th.
-Jóhannesson on August 1, 2024.
+Jóhannesson on 1 August 2024.
 She is the seventh president of Iceland and the second woman to hold the position.
 In September 2024, it was reported that only 45% of Icelanders were satisfied with her performance as president, the lowest approval rating for a sitting president in a poll.

 Halla made her first official visit to Denmark in October 2024.
 It was notable that she spoke English with King Frederik and delivered a speech in Christiansborg, the first Icelandic president to do so in English.

 Later in October, the government of Bjarni Benediktsson collapsed, and Halla held her first Council of State meeting at Bessastaðir, meeting with leaders of the outgoing government parties (except the Left-Green Movement).